How do you improve and professionalize a SOC report?

 In other words, the Trust Service Criteria describe broadly what should be done, but organizations are free to develop controls; the how.
 Auditors who SOC audits are verifying, observing and reperforming organization’s controls to determine whether controls are well-designed, controls exist and are operating effectively to achieve the desired outcome.
 The first step in the SOC implementation process is defining the audit scope.

 Acquiring an overview of the environment and systems is critical to defining the scope.
 That’s why the Risklane SOC implementation projects start with a diligent analysis of the organization, the infrastructure, services delivered and processes.
-Without this analysis the quality of the SOC report will be suboptimal, which might ultimately lead to a qualified opinion or at least an ineffective ISAE 3402 or ISAE 3000 audit.
-For an ISAE 3000 SOC 2 report, the next step is understanding the trust service criteria.
+Without this analysis the quality of the SOC report will be suboptimal, which might ultimately lead to a qualified opinion or at least an ineffective ISAE3402 (SOC 1) or ISAE 3000 audit.
+For an ISAE 3000 (SOC 2) report, the next step is understanding the trust service criteria.

 Understanding Trust Service Criteria